Guide: Your Optimal Free Prize Request in 2026

 • light premium products: treats, discovery boxes, useful accessories

-• exclusive benefits: visit, trial, reserved access, offer dedicated to employees
+• exclusive advantages: visit, trial, reserved access, offer dedicated to employees

 A final filter helps a lot.
 If the prize is complicated to explain in a three-line internal email, it is probably poorly chosen.